stenasd/secret-sloth/README.md

-doors -> door *3 filled with boxes
+doors -> door \*3 filled with boxes

 https://developer.mozilla.org/en-US/docs/Web/CSS/transition-duration
 https://bfanger.medium.com/styled-jsx-with-scss-in-next-js-5850dfc00449

 # todo

 > better icons
-> start screen with add contract adress
-> improve init and cancel contract when cant affourd to payout jackpott
+> organize into more files ex crypto stuff in 1 and components into one
+> change background color if lost or won
 # done

+> make losing look like random not matching
 > move element up so they can drop down
 > diffrent speeds to get more slotmachin look
 > animation handler that can start 2nd and 3d when done